yuefan98/nleis.py/docs/source/getting-started.rst

 Unlike :code:`impedance.py`, the smallest building block is a nonlinear Randles circuit (charge transfer only).
 Please refer to :doc:`examples/nleis_example` on how to define a nonlinear equivalent circuit model.
 In short, if you are familiar with linear ECM, you can easily create a nonlinear ECM by adding an `n` to the end of each linear element that can generate nonlinearity.
 The following example presents a cell model with porous electrodes composed of spherical particles for both the positive and negative electrodes.
-For EIS, the response of the two porous electrodes are in series with an ohmic resistance and an inductance (circ_str_1).
-The 2nd-NLEIS response is defined as the difference between the responses of the positive and negative electrodes (circ_str_2).
+For EIS, the response of the two porous electrodes are in series with an ohmic resistance and an inductance (EIS_circuit).
+The 2nd-NLEIS response is defined as the difference between the responses of the positive and negative electrodes (NLEIS_circuit).

 .. code-block:: python

     from nleis import EISandNLEIS ##Import command for integrated nleis.py
-    ## from impedance.models.nleis import EISandNLEIS ##Import command for integrated nleis.py

-    circ_str_1 = 'L0-R0-TDS0-TDS1'
+    EIS_circuit  = 'L0-R0-TDS0-TDS1'
-    circ_str_2 = 'd(TDSn0,TDSn1)'
+    NLEIS_circuit  = 'd(TDSn0,TDSn1)'

     initial_guess = [1e-7,1e-3 # L0,RO
                        ,5e-3,1e-3,10,1e-2,100,10,0.1 ## TDS0 + additioal nonlinear parameters